U.S. Army Corps of Engineers, Europe District: 5. Defense Commissary Agency and Army Air Force Exchange Service Projects –

-The Israel Area Office is currently the district's southernmost location with about 25 employees.
-The district supports the Israeli Air Force, Navy and Army through such projects as the design and construction of hangars, ports, maintenance facilities and military infrastructure.
-Recently, the Europe District completed the last of dozens of military construction projects originally ordered by the Wye River Memorandum – a $275 million FMS endeavor.
-One of the most high-profile projects has been the $16 million Military Operations in Urban Terrain site, the largest in the world when constructed in 2007.
-The district is gearing up to support Israel with a renovation of a port in Haifa and construction of helicopter pads in Ramon Airbase.
+7. Defense Security Cooperation –

+Europe District supports EUCOM and AFRICOM theater security plans and all three pillars of U.S. foreign policy, including defense, diplomacy and development.
+This is done by executing a variety of projects across a large, geographic area.
+Typical projects range from construction of facilities for foreign militaries through Foreign Military Sales (FMS) to humanitarian assistance programs through partners like State Department and USAID.

 8. International Engineering –

 The International Engineering Center (IEC) provides design and construction contracting services to U.S. government agencies in Europe and Africa for projects that are outside the above categories.
 Work ranges from traditional military engineering construction of facilities, roads and bridges, to renovating orphanages and building customs and border crossing stations.
 Major programs include: